About this event

 AUDIENCE: Designed for Diocesan Directors, System Leaders, Wellbeing Leaders, Heads of Counselling, Safeguarding Leads and Principals.

-FORMAT: The program will feature Emeritus Professor Donna Cross OAM and other distinguished keynote speakers, alongside diocesan and school case studies, panel discussions, and structured table conversations with dedicated Q&A time.
+FORMAT: The programme will feature Emeritus Professor Donna Cross OAM, Peter Moroney from Nemesis Consultancy Group and other distinguished keynote speakers, alongside diocesan and school case studies, panel discussions, and structured table conversations with dedicated Q&A time.

 DAY 2: Tuesday, 5 May